Beckett’s Journey: Overcoming the Challenges of Rare Disease Diagnosis With Help From ARUP Autoimmune Disease Testing

 However, the gold standard method for detecting myositis-specific autoantibodies, immunoprecipitation, is more time consuming and more labor intensive.
 This method involves radioactively labeling proteins and allowing them to bind to antibodies in the sample, using an electric charge to separate bound proteins by their molecular weight across an electrophoresis gel, which then has to be incubated with a piece of film to amplify the radioactive signal until it can be developed and interpreted.
 The resulting bands are then compared with known molecular weights to identify which proteins are present.

-ARUP is one of only three labs in the country that offers a myositis panel by immunoprecipitation.
+ARUP is one of only three labs in the country that offer a myositis panel by immunoprecipitation.

 “There are numerous publications on issues with false positives and false negatives using the blots alone,” Peterson said.
 “We try to take more of an integrated approach.
 We use the results from immunoblot in combination with the results from immunoprecipitation and other methods to interpret testing.
 It really requires an integration of multiple methods to provide accurate results.”